Forbidden Planet (retail chain): Later developments

 On 30 September 2003, the London store moved to larger premises at the northern end of Shaftesbury Avenue.

 Forbidden Planet opened a second Megastore in Clifton Heights in Bristol in 2005, and a third in Southampton in 2007.
 In 2006 the company launched forbiddenplanet.com, an e-commerce retail site offering a wide range of products and hosting details of the company's many events and signings.

 On the evening of 3 December 2023, the Bristol store caught fire; Avon Fire and Rescue Service confirmed that the blaze was not started on purpose.
 On 30 September 2024 Forbidden Planet confirmed a 7 December 2024 reopening, with a schedule of signings, costumed characters, decorations, and goodie bags.

 Forbidden Planet NYC

 The first New York store opened in 1981, located at 56 East 12th Street and Broadway in Greenwich Village.
-Forbidden Planet NYC was founded by Luckman, with Americans Phil Seuling and Jonnis Levas acting as silent partners.
+Forbidden Planet NYC was founded by Luckman, with Americans Phil Seuling and Jonni Levas acting as silent partners.
 (Luckman by that point had moved to New York and became romantically involved with Levas, who was Seuling's partner at Sea Gate Distributors and was his former girlfriend.)

-The store had one of the most extensive selections in the world of in-print science fiction and fantasy paperbacks, primarily from major genre labels such as Ballantine, Del Rey, Ace, and so on, but also some small press materials.
-There were also large and small press magazines, some hardbacks, tie-in toys and merchandise, and comics.
-They occasionally had book signing appearances by famous authors such as Douglas Adams.
-The location across the street from the Strand Bookstore and less than a mile from Baird Searles' The Science Fiction Shop made the area a mecca for genre fans.